Pingdu Shandong, China Travel Guide

 Carry translated allergy cards for best communication.

-Travelers with these dietary requirements should plan to self-cater or rely on packaged foods.
+Travelers who have these dietary requirements should plan to self-cater or rely on packaged foods.

-No organized cooking lessons or food tours specifically aimed at international tourists are widely advertised for Pingdu.
+No organized culinary classes or food tours specifically aimed at international tourists are widely advertised for Pingdu.

 Informal invitations for preparing food or sharing meals might arise through local interactions.

 Local agricultural festivals, like grape festivals in Daze Mountain, may occur seasonally (late summer/early autumn).
-These events mainly cater to local residents yet present a chance to sample fresh produce and local specialties.
+These functions mainly cater to local residents yet present a chance to sample fresh produce and local specialties.

 Check local calendars for festival dates.